CLP Holdings Limited – Annual report – 31 December 2021

-If there has no significant increase in credit risk since initial recognition, impairment on other receivables is measured at 12-month expected credit losses.
+If there is no significant increase in credit risk since initial recognition, impairment on other receivables is measured at 12-month expected credit losses.
 If a significant increase in credit risk has occurred, then impairment is measured as lifetime expected credit losses.

 (a) Trade receivables